Don’t be a fool for the Devil, darling.Anne Rice

 Tassled burlesque dancers did the can-can for the glam karaoke madam performing ‘La vie en rose‘ onstage.
 Pencil-thin eyebrows like Edith Piaf; the biceps and Adam’s apple of Marcel Cerdan.

 Delilah slipped past drunken trust-fund socialites and small-fry heroin pushers and tried not to look shifty perusing the wine menu.
 The air tasted of expensive liqueur and cheap thrills.
-All strictly legal – the liqueur licence hung on the wall.
+All strictly legal – the liquor licence hung on the wall.
 Not a white rabbit in sight, although the black velvet curtain looked too tempting to ignore.

 A yuppie in a button-down shirt slipped his arm around her shoulders and asked her poison.